Anuoluwa/django-address-listing/README.md

 Make reasonable assumptions, state your assumptions, and proceed.
 Once you have completed the challenge, let us know and share your thoughts on the problems/solutions.

+#### Git Workflow
+**The master branch is intact.
+I used another branch 'Develop'.
+And for every feature, I new branch is created locally and merged upstream with develop branch with pull requests.**

 ### Django Infasctructure Used
   #### ModelForm, template inheritance, ORM, migrations were all used